Suffocate? Let go of control & open up self

 ‘Open Up’ and ‘Let Go’

 Meditate.
 Sit in a way that you feel dignified.
-Close your eyes, or drop them unfocused to the floor.
+Close your eyes or drop them unfocused to the floor.
 Don’t try.
 Don’t judge.
 Breathe.
 Breathe in slowly.
 And breathe out.
 Feel the breath through the nostril, the nasal passages.
 Return to the breath over and over again as thoughts and emotions arise.
 Gently “nudge” out those intrusions.
 There will be time enough later to dwell on them.
 Seek the breath.
-Make it your anchor, your true “life guard,” the one exercise you are guaranteed to continue with the rest of your Life.
+Make it your anchor, your true “lifeguard,” the one exercise you are guaranteed to continue with the rest of your Life.

 Allow thoughts to drift away like clouds.
 Return to the breath.
-You might even be able to trace a thought, to step back from your Self and observe you Self, the observor looking at your own thoughts.
+You might even be able to trace a thought, to step back from your Self and observe you Self, the observer looking at your own thoughts.

 Let Love grow from within and spread through your meditation.
 Start with love of yourself.
 Maybe, forgiving that youngster who feels the hurt so keenly.
-Forgive your self.
+Forgive yourself.
 But don’t try too hard.
 And don’t judge right or wrong.

 Let’s hope we can clear the passageways so no one will suffocate next time we meditate at the Resiliency Center in Ambler, PA.